Guide

 The file part, filename, expiry, and auth header can be inspected separately when a request fails.

 Some webhooks, AI tools, and low-code platforms expose files as JSON strings.
-Base64 support is useful there, but the request must include file metadata.
+Base64 is useful there as a source format, but convert it into bytes before upload.

 01